Les Baux and the old

 |

-The door is moved more to the middle of the wall.
+right door is removed to the middle of the wall.
+And is replaced for a

 |